gittuf/gittuf/docs/cli/gittuf_policy_remote.md

 ### Synopsis

-The 'remote' subcommand provides tools for managing gittuf interactions with remote repositories.
+The 'remote' subcommand provides tools for pulling and pushing gittuf policy to and from remote repositories.

 ### Options